ealmonte32/ealmonte32.github.io/temp-openssl-guide-hw2.md

 As you can see from the previous screenshot, we generated the private key and then we created a csr specifically for the sample website.

-Now, we will be acting as the Certificate Authority with our MyRootCA files, and we are going to sign and issue the certificate for the sample website:<br>
+Now, we will be acting as the Certificate Authority with our myRootCA files, and we are going to sign and issue the certificate for the sample website:<br>
 `openssl x509 -req -in msu-csit560.com.csr -CA myRootCA.crt -CAkey myRootCA.key -CAcreateserial -out msu-csit560.com.crt`

 ![image](https://github.com/ealmonte32/ealmonte32.github.io/assets/24350198/480c1f89-8197-43b1-94d6-8f0d27976e62)